Ride the Lightning (John Kongos song): Sylvie Vartan version (in French)

 The song was reworked into French (as "Qu'est-ce qui fait pleurer les blondes?", which means "What makes blondes cry?") by lyricist Pierre Delanoë and recorded by French singer Sylvie Vartan.
 The recording was produced by Jacques Revaux.

-Her version was released as a single and on Sylvie Vartan's 1976 album Qu'est-ce qui fait pleurer les blondes?
+Vartan's version was released as a single in February 1976 and was featured on her 1976 album of the same name, being the third and final single from the album.

-The song spent two consecutive weeks at no. 1 on the singles sales chart in France (from February 19 to March 3, 1976).
+The song spent two consecutive weeks at no. 1 on the singles sales chart in France (from 19 February to 3 March 1976).
+In Belgium, Vartan's version was Number 1 for three weeks and charted from 14 February 1976 and 29 May 1976.